conduce-group/linq2odata/README.md

 Currently, messily.
 This should not be used in any serious projects in it's current state due to the relative unsafe nature of how it assumes class files are separated, named and used.

 ## Assumptions
 0. That everything is in scope always.
 Yeah, that's bad - make a pull request.
-So naming another variable the same naem with the same Where will get linq2odata confused
+So naming another variable the same name with the same `Where` will get linq2odata confused
+1. Constants:
-1. You import `ODataProvider` from 'linq2odata/dist/ODataProvider' [see FileParser.ts constants to change]
+    - Import `ODataProvider` from 'linq2odata/dist/ODataProvider' [see Constants.ts to change]
-2. You use require to import into a variable that is used [used in `FileParser::getNameAndLineODPImport`]
+    - Use require to import into a variable that is used [used in `FileParser::getNameAndLineODPImport`]
+    - Default file ending of `.js` [see Constants.ts to change]
+3. That relative file imports are done starting with "./" or "../"
-3. Currently, that your ODataProvider is injected via by Angular2 method
+4. Currently, that your ODataProvider is injected via by Angular2 method
-4. Currently, that you do not extend to use parent's definition of an ODP
 5. Currently, that you do not use multiple declarations of classes on one line

 ## Todo